cthierer/cristina-and-zach/our-story.md

 ---
-title: In the beginning...
+title: Our story
-layout: article
+layout: section
-permalink: /our-story/story
+collection: our-story
+theme: background-photo-3
 published: false
 active-nav: our-story
 description: >
-    The story of how Cristina and Zachary met.
+    The story of how Cristina and Zachary met and fell for eachother, and the people who will be at their sides on their wedding day.
-categories:
-    - about
 ---
 Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Ut finibus pellentesque nisl, vitae euismod sapien varius et.
 In eu posuere lacus, eget